confrm/confrm.github.io/_posts/2021-02-12-PCBs_arrive.md

 In related news the ESP8266 support in confrm is working, which now opens up the ability to integrate with Tasmota.

 I have also been looking at some changes to the overall design to push the price down.
-USB2 gives a significant saving, and using a MOSFET in place of the relay is an option.
+Using USB2 in place of USB3 provides a significant savings due to the cost of connectors, and using a MOSFET in place of the relay is an option.
 The MOSFET will waste some power and generate a little bit of heat.

 Parts are on order for some testing.